EvanCraine/eCraine/content/authors/admin/_index.md

 title: "Evan Craine, PhD"
 education:
   courses:
-    - course: PhD in Crop and Soil Sciences
+    - course: Doctor of Philosophy (PhD) in Crop and Soil Sciences
       institution: Washington State University
       year: 2022
     - course: Bachelor of Arts (B.A.) in Organismal Biology and Ecology